formtaxi/html-form-snippets/README.md

 https://form.taxi/s/FORM_CODE
 ```

-`FORM_CODE` is provided by Form.taxi when you create a new form endpoint ("Sendeverbindung").
+`FORM_CODE` is provided by Form.taxi when you create a new form endpoint.
 Replace it with your actual code.

 ## Snippets